Top US accident investigator says close calls between planes show that aviation is under stress

 “While these events are incredibly rare, our safety system is showing clear signs of strain that we cannot ignore,” Jennifer Homendy, chair of the National Transportation Safety Board, told a Senate panel on Thursday.

-The FAA said earlier this week that it will hold meetings at 16 airports before year-end to come up with plans to identify and reduce safety risks.
+The union president said many controllers are forced to work 10-hour days or six-day weeks.

-Among the airports hosting meetings airlines, pilots and drivers of ground equipment will be Dallas-Fort Worth International, Newark Liberty International in New Jersey, and Logan International in Boston.
-Those meetings are in addition to 90 that the FAA announced in August.
+The Transportation Department’s inspector general criticized the FAA in a report this summer, saying the agency has made only “limited efforts” to fix a shortage at staffing at critical air traffic control centers.

-There have been many close calls in recent months, with the scariest occurring in February in Austin, Texas.
+Among the close calls in recent months, the scariest occurred in February in Austin, Texas.
 During poor visibility in the early morning hours, a FedEx cargo plane preparing to land flew over the top of a Southwest Airlines jet that was taking off.
-The NTSB has estimated that they came within about 100 feet of colliding.
+The NTSB has estimated that they came within about 100 feet (30 meters) of colliding.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.